EragGoshiH/EragGoshiH/README.md

-== The System of Dawah by Mufti Jubaer Ahmad, iErTA ==
+# The System of Dawah by Mufti Jubaer Ahmad

 Alhamdulillah.
-In this lesson, we will discuss the process of invitation, inshallah. people If you want to learn something, you can learn it in different ways.
+In this lesson, I will discuss the process of invitation, inshallah. people If you want to learn something, you can learn it in different ways.
 For example, Can learn knowledge by going to school.
 Can learn through own hard work.
 The third method is learning through work experience. such as swimming, Cycling etc. These are the knowledge which can be learned by going to some school Can be learned, or found in any book.
 Rather, it is required Practical experience.

 Ilm Dawat is a knowledge which is of three types knowledge is required.
 1. Negrani of Ustad.
 2. Practical experience.
 3. Mutalaa or study.
 A responsible lifelong learner.
 For this reason, take wisdom from wherever you get it will do Rasulullah Sallallahu Alaihi Wasallam said the wisdom of the believer The believer is more entitled to the lost wealth where he will get it.

-The criterion of invitation is Quran and Sunnah
+# The criterion of invitation is Quran and Sunnah
 The previous Ummahs in the beginning carried out Da'wa work in the manner of their Prophet would give But later people would make some connections on their own behalf.
 At some point they deviated from the original path.
 If people always To act according to God's will, then it is necessary to send prophets wouldn't have Changing is human habit.
 He makes some changes.
 As a result Straight out of the way.
 For this we should be Pay attention to our work methods.
 If we are the Qur'an and Sunnah If you can stick to the path, hopefully, stick to the right path I can May Allah accept our hard work.
-Freedom by way of invitation
+# Freedom by way of invitation
 For a da'ee is in the course of his dawaat work freedom The Qur'an mentions many methods for calling has been The duty is to accept any one of them and give invitation can There are many things in Islam which are certain. there any Cannot be interfered with in kind.
 Even brainstorming is not allowed.
 Like praying.
 No one has any right to change it.
 But there are some things where people want to accept have the right For example, clothing is a limitation of the Shari'ah here gave He has freedom within this boundary.
 Clothes below the ankles can't Women cannot be likened.
 The clothes of non-Muslims Can't be similar etc. Freedom in the way of invitation There is Because madaus are of different types, their thoughts are also different different The method of inviting each person is also different.
 For example three young men of 20 years are standing. between them A highly educated person.
 One is a matric pass and one is uneducated The method of inviting these three people will not be the same.
 Thoughts of the three The invitation should be given keeping merit in mind.
 To everyone's humanity Be careful.
 Allah Subahanahu Wa Ta'ala says: "Invite to the way of your Lord with wisdom Advising well and arguing with them is preferred in the way Surely your Lord knows best about that person There is one who has gone astray from His path and He knows best Those who are on the right path.â€ (Surah Nahl: 125)

 Three methods are indicated in this verse. educated To discuss in the light of education in front of people.
 Uneducated people Speaking in front of advice.
 The third method is if someone disputes Argue with him in a good way.
 There are some people in Madhu who are calm when answered by logic gets And there are some people who are satisfied by sentimental words.
 In the Quran Different methods are mentioned for both.
 For example, to discuss emotions Allah Subahanahu Wa Ta'ala said: "O mankind!
 What has deceived you from your Lord."
 (Surah Infitar: 6)